 Computational times are important when comparing different algorithms.
-However, such comparison should not precede the comparisons of the quality of the estimators.
+However, such comparison should not proceed the comparisons of the quality of the estimators.
 None of the methods described in this paper are computationally challenging.
 Comparison between algorithms that are dramatically different is much easier than comparison that are very similar.
 For example, the computational time for obtaining the ML estimates based on numerical integration using quadrature grows exponentially with the increase of the number of factors while the Montecarlo integration does not depend on the number of factors at all.
 The numerical error in the Monetecarlo integration depends on the number of integration points Q and is proportional to $1/\sqrt{Q}$ but is independent of the number of factors.
 Thus it is easy to illustrate and understand the fundamental principle behind the fact that Montecarlo integration is better for high dimensional model estimation than regular quadrature integration.
-However when methods that are quite similar such as the Montecarlo integration, MHRM method, and the full Baysian estimation method, any timing comparison should be taken lightly because there is no fundamental principle that yields a clear advantage of one method over another.
+However when methods that are quite similar such as the Montecarlo integration, RMRM method, and the full Baysian estimation method any timing comparison should be taken lightly because there is no fundamental principle that yield a clear advantage of one method over another.
 These methods are similar because they all use stochastic approximations to obtain the ML estimates.
-In Cai (2010b), computational times are presented that suggest that the MHRM method is substantially faster than other methods and thus it is important to investigate this claim with several examples and to compare that method to the methods implemented in Mplus.

 The algorithms in all cases are quite complex.
 It is not easy to evaluate the error in the ML parameter estimates that is due to stochastic approximation.
 Most stochastic methods have a very tight relationship between the error in the stochastic approximation and the amount of computing involved.
 The larger the number of integration point in the Montecarlo integration method the bigger the computational time and the smaller the error.
 Comparing the computational times is not informative unless we are able to ensure that the methods are producing a comparable stochastic error and that is not possible due to the complexities of the algorithms.
 Thus any time comparison on these methods have no tangible implications.
 Time comparison is also complicated by the fact that they also depend on the convergence criterions of the maximization algorithms and the various technical options that are specific for each method.
 Nevertheless we present some computational times as an illustration.
 These results may not replicate for other models or data.
-The computational times presented in Cai (2010b) are quite different from the computational times we observed.
+In Cai (2010b), computational times are presented for similar models and algorithms, and the results presented there are quite different from the computational times we observed.
 This again points out that general comparison between algorithms and software implementations is generally unreliable and may not replicate for different models and data.